OmarAtef10/OmarAtef10/README.md

 - 🥅 2022 Goals: Learn more about machine learning, React and Django .
 - 📫 Send an Email on omar.atef.2001@gmail.com
 - 📃 also go see <a href="https://omar-portfoliodj.herokuapp.com/" target = "_blank">my portfolio website</a>
-- 👯 I love connecting with different people so if you want to say hi, go for it then lol
+- 🙋🏼 I love connecting with different people so if you want to say hi, then go for it then lol

 ### Connect with me: